william-riebel/half-a/README.md

 # 1/2 A
-(spoken: half a)
+(pronounced: half a)

-Terminal based game/graphics engine written in C
+1/2 A is a terminal based game/graphics engine written in C.